Customer Journey Research for Home Improvement

 Flooring (Consumer)

-A strong DIY/DIFM split depending on flooring type: vinyl click and laminate skew DIY; solid wood, tile, and resin skew DIFM.
-Touch and feel matters at the retailer; samples are an important touchpoint.
+Strong DIY/DIFM split by type (vinyl click and laminate skew DIY; solid wood, tile, resin skew DIFM).
+Samples are an important touchpoint.

 Subsector